 We build awareness on how communities could provide local funding for early learning through our online toolkit and training opportunities to highly interested counties.

 We lead a Learning Community on local financing with the NC Budget and Tax Center to connect communities around what’s working, challenges and opportunities for collaboration and shared strategies.

 We publish case studies from North Carolina and across the country about successful local financing initiatives and the state policies that have enabled local action.

-New case studies for Philadelphia and Portland, Oregon are published.
+New case study for Portland, Oregon is published.